Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 Today I will teach you something useless but fun!
 I will teach you how to create text with a **disco effect** in CSS.

-I wanted to explore the `hue-rotate` function and really didn't have any better use case for it.
+I wanted to explore the `hue-rotate` function and didn't have any better use case for it.

 > If you have an excellent use case drop me a message!